Persistent Drop of Water

 The learner will:

-Show a picture of the Grand Canyon.
-Ask students to raise their hands if they have been to the Grand Canyon.
-Talk about their impressions of its beauty and attributes.
-Ask the students if they know what mighty force carved that deep rocky gorge that is over one mile deep, up to 18 miles across and nearly 300 miles long.
-Tell them that it was mostly the persistence [continuing without change for a long period] of water eroding away the rock for millions of years that slowly carved the Grand Canyon.
+Show a picture of the Grand Canyon and ask if they know what mighty force carved that deep rocky gorge that is over one mile deep, up to 18 miles across and nearly 300 miles long.
+The gorge was carved by the persistence of water eroding away the rock for millions of years.
 Read the following quote by Lucretius: "The drops of rain make a hole in the stone not by violence but by oft falling."
-Ask the students, "What can we learn from water about how to get things done?"

-Give the students ten minutes to complete the chart.
+Give them ten minutes to complete the chart.

 Post the charts and have the groups walk by all the charts and read one another's models.
 Discuss observations.